 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-UHBאָ֣ז יַעֲלֶ֣ה רְצִ֣ין מֶֽלֶךְ־אֲ֠רָם וּפֶ֨קַח בֶּן־רְמַלְיָ֧הוּ מֶֽלֶךְ־יִשְׂרָאֵ֛ל יְרוּשָׁלִַ֖ם לַמִּלְחָמָ֑ה וַיָּצֻ֨רוּ֙ עַל־אָחָ֔ז וְלֹ֥א יָכְל֖וּ לְהִלָּחֵֽם׃
+UHB אָ֣ז יַעֲלֶ֣ה רְצִ֣ין מֶֽלֶךְ־אֲ֠רָם וּפֶ֨קַח בֶּן־רְמַלְיָ֧הוּ מֶֽלֶךְ־יִשְׂרָאֵ֛ל יְרוּשָׁלִַ֖ם לַמִּלְחָמָ֑ה וַיָּצֻ֨רוּ֙ עַל־אָחָ֔ז וְלֹ֥א יָכְל֖וּ לְהִלָּחֵֽם׃ ‡

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

 ULT Then Rezin the king of Aram and Pekah the son of Remaliah the king of Israel, came up to Jerusalem for war.
-And they layed siege against Ahaz, but they were not able to fight.
+And they laid siege against Ahaz, but they were not able to fight.

 UST Then King Rezin of Aram, came along with his army, and at that time Pekah (who was the son of King Remaliah of Israel) also came along with his army, and together their armies came up to attack Jerusalem, but King Ahaz led a fight to defend the city.
 The armies surrounded the city, but they could not conquer it.

-BSB § Then Rezin king of Aram and Pekah son of Remaliah king of Israel came up to wage war against Jerusalem.
-They besieged Ahaz but could not overcome him.
+BSB Then Rezin king of Aram and Pekah son of Remaliah king of Israel came up to wage war against Jerusalem.
+They besieged Ahaz but could not overcome [him].

-OEBNo OEB 2KI book available
+OEB No OEB 2 KI book available

-WEB Then Rezin king of Syria and Pekah son of Remaliah king of Israel came up to Jerusalem to wage war.
+WEBBE Then Rezin king of Syria and Pekah son of Remaliah king of Israel came up to Jerusalem to wage war.
 They besieged Ahaz, but could not overcome him.

 NET At that time King Rezin of Syria and King Pekah son of Remaliah of Israel attacked Jerusalem.
 They besieged Ahaz, but were unable to conquer him.